uzairfarooq/old.uzairfarooq.github.com/_posts/2015-04-29-why-no-concurrency-issues-in-javascript.md

 tags: []
 ---

-## Ever wondered why there are no concurrency issues in javascript?

 Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
 Use the toolbar above, or click the **?** button for formatting help.
 ```javascript
 1  var pending = [];